Espeto/bitcoin-pfybot/README.md

 Profitfy Exchange - Market Maker Bot

 - Calculates the AMX authorization token and make valid requests in the Profitfy API;
-- Maintain an order at the desired qty/price always at the top of the orderbook.
+- Keep an order at the desired qty/price always at the top of the orderbook.

 **Attention**: this is just a skeleton code, use at your risk.